Endorsements

 2025 NYC Mayor

-1. Rank 1st Zohran Mamdani has a clear vision of how to make life better for NYC residents.
+1. Rank 1st Zohran Mamdani (current NY Assembly) has a clear vision of how to make life better for NYC residents.
 Cheaper rent, Free busses, Free childcare.

-2. Rank 2nd Brad Lander has good housing policy and has spent is tenure as comptroller leaning into the details.
+2. Rank 2nd Brad Lander (current Comptroller) has good housing policy and has spent his tenure as comptroller leaning into the details.

-4. Rank 4rd Zellnor Myrie is progressive but less proven on the executive side.
+6. Unranked Zellnor Myrie (current NY Senate) is progressive but less proven on the executive side.
+Unranked because polling does not show a path to victory.

-7. Unranked Andrew Cuomo will be unranked if he runs because he is manipulative and has a history of sexual harassment.
+8. Unranked Andrew Cuomo will be unranked because he is manipulative and has a history of sexual harassment and is a bully while not showing he even cares about anyone other than himself.

 2025 Manhattan Borough President

-2. Rank 2nd Brad Hoylman-Sigal is progressive on many transportation topics but has given in to campaigning against ebikes
+1. Rank 1st Brad Hoylman-Sigal (current NY Senate) is progressive on many transportation topics but has given in to campaigning against ebikes

-1. Unranked Jenifer Rajkumar will be unranked due to grifting with Mayor Eric Adams at events outside of her district
+1. Unranked Jenifer Rajkumar will be unranked due to grifting with Mayor Eric Adams at events outside of her district, and for joining the band wagon against e-bikes

 ARCHIVED: Endorsements in past elections